How to Use a Shampoo Bar

 When it comes time to use your bar, more product will be dispersed during friction when a bar is soft or soggy on the surface.
 This means wastage.
 Literally your money has turned to mush.

 Because shampoo bars are concentrated products made without water, you only need a small amount for each use.
 When the shampoo is activated by the water already on your hair when its wet, you should get lather enough for your locks - depending on your choice of bar.
 They are not all made the same and some are better for one hair type than another.
 You really won’t know until you try for yourself.
-Check out the range of shampoo and conditioner sets now available.

 What all shampoo bars for hair have in common is that they all save plastic bottles from reaching our waste streams and waterways.
 Even if it takes a few tries to find your perfect bar and technique, it’s definitely going to be worth it!